cybergarage/uecho/doc/device_inside.md

 Basically, the `uecho` handles all messages from other nodes automatically.
 However, developer can set some user listeners into the node, objects and properties to handle the messages from other nodes.

 Using the user listeners, the developer can handle the write requests and update the internal status.
-To set the listeners, use `uecho_node_setmessagelistener`, `uecho_object_setmessagelistener` and `uecho_object_setpropertyrequeslistener`.
+To set the listeners, use `uecho_node_setmessagelistener`, `uecho_object_setmessagelistener` or `uecho_object_setpropertyrequeslistener`.

 ### Message Listener Sequences